DanMyers300/FWGS/readme.md

 2. ## Named Entity Recognition (NER)
 ---
 ### The NER (Named Entity Recognition) component is responsible for extracting specific entities from the text using the SpaCy library.
-The current implementation focuses on extracting emails, URLs, dates, and addresses.

 Items that work so far:
 1. Emails